PEARL-Monash/Modularized-Small-Signal-Modeling-of-Grid-Forming-Inverters/README.md

 It contains the full development of the small-signal model of different types of GFMIs and further analysis of the models, including eigenvalue analysis.

+The files in this repository intends to walk you to build a complete small-signal model of a GFMI built from scratch.

 ## Citing this repository

-In case you use files of this repository, we would appreciate it if you can cite the following article:
+In case you use files of this repository for any educational material or publication, we would appreciate it if you can cite the following article:

 > Sohail A. Ali, Paul Serna-Torre, Patricia Hidalgo-Gonzalez, Mehdi Ghazavi Dozein, and Behrooz Bahrani, "Modularized Small-Signal Modeling of Grid-Forming Inverters", IEEE Open Access, 2025

 You can find the corresponding citation (.bib) in the IEEE website.

+It is strongly recommended you can read the paper so that you can understand the modeling and simulation behind this repository.

 ## Get Started with this Repository